 Specialism: Adults with varying degrees of cognitive, physical, complex health needs and adults with severe epilepsy.

-Details of Vacancy: There is
+Details of Vacancy: First floor

 People with learning difficulties and complex health needs living in our Arundel House residential service in Frinton-on-Sea are looking forward to enjoying a fragrant new sensory garden in the grounds of their home this summer, thanks to a gift from the family of a former house-mate.